Sarpam Thullal

-Sarpam Thullal (Dance of Snakes) or Nagakalam Pattu, is a unique form of mystical ritual associated generally with ancestral temples or tharavadus predominantly in state of Kerala.
+Sarpam Thullal (Dance of Snakes) or Nagakalam Pattu, is a unique form of mystical ritual associated generally with ancestral temples or tharavadus predominantly in Valluvanadu region in state of Kerala.
 From ancient times many family houses in Kerala have special snake shrines called Kavu or Pambin Kavu where this exotic and spectacular ritual performance is associated to, it is generally conducted to appease the snake gods and thereby to bring prosperity to the family.

 History

 Snakes and Snake worship, primarily the cobra and associated sub species of snakes have been revered from ancient times all over India.
 Snakes are mentioned in Vedic books or they are depicted in religious epics like Mahabharata and Vishnu Purana.
 Hindu Gods like Vishnu and Shiva have been associated with snakes.
 According to Hindu mythology, Lord Vishnu takes rest under the shade of the giant snake, Adisesha.
 Lord Shiva wears a snake vasuki around his neck.